david-boles/papier_libere/README.md

 # About
 Having toyed around with computer vision in the past and being frustrated with the price and writing experience of existing "smart paper" ecosystems, I decided to develop my own.
-Currently under the working title of Papier Libéré ("paper, freed" in French), it's still very much still in a prototype state, both in terms of features and code quality, but the site and image importing process is functional!
+Currently under the working title of Papier Libéré ("paper, freed" in French), it's still very much still in a prototype state, both in terms of features and code quality, but the site and image importing process is functional, __check out the gallery below__!

 # Features
 - Completely open source!